The Amsterdamse Bos

 Activities in the Forest of Amsterdam

 Nature lovers will be pleased with the 150 indigenous species of trees and over 200 species of birds of the forest of Amsterdam.
 The Amsterdamse Bos is ideal for running and cycling.
 The ‘Bosbaan’, a rowing course which hosted several world championships, attracts rowers, canoeists and fishermen.
-The forest also includes a hockey-, tennis-, cricket- and football club, a pool and riding school.
+The forest also includes a hockey-, tennis-, cricket- and football club, a pool a riding school and Spa Zuiver.

 The Amsterdamse Bos for children